Los Alamos National Laboratory Agreements Specialist (Technology Transfer Professional 1) in Los Alamos, New Mexico

 Basic knowledge of training concepts and program development practices.

-In addition to the resume or CV, please include a cover letter addressing each of the minimum job requirements and desired skills.
+In addition to the resume or CV, please include a cover letter addressing each of the minimum job requirements and/or desired skills.

 Anticipated occasional (1-2 times per year) travel as required for participation with DOE/NNSA Complex colleagues on committees and working groups.